gadevito/COMET/README.md

 ## COMET Tool
 The `COMET` directory contains the source code of the COMET Web tool.
 The `app.py` script run the web application.
 Please, follow the SETUP instructions before running the scripts.

+## Comparison Research
+The `Comparison Research` directory contains the results of the systematic search we performed on Scopus to identify all articles proposing COSMIC automation tools and identify potential approaches to compare with COMET, which are reported in the `cosmic_SLR.xlsx` file.

+## deepCOSMIC
+The `deepCOSMIC` directory contains the replication of `DEEP-COSMIC-UC` and the results of the experiments using it with the COMET datasets.
+@article{ochodek2020deep,
+  title={Deep learning model for end-to-end approximation of COSMIC functional size based on use-case names}, author={Ochodek, Miros{\l}aw and Kopczy{\'n}ska, Sylwia and Staron, Miroslaw}, journal={Information and Software Technology}, volume={123}, pages={106310}, year={2020}, publisher={Elsevier}
+}

 ## Results
 The `results` directory contains the results of the empirical evaluation of the COMET approach.